jBouyoud/poc-hbase-coprocessor/README.md

 1. __can break security configuration by bypass other coprocessors__
 	Create a coprocessor adapter wrap ObserverContext and throw Exception when bypass and/or complete method are called.
 	And then wraps this adapter into an Java Agent class transformer to automate it.

+### TODOs

+- Tests all coprocessors apdated methods
+- Instanciates policies from configuration
+- Use coprocessor environment to fetch configuration

 ## Setup